 It looks like many of us may be getting a government-paid holiday soon.
 And it’s not one with Chevy Chase and the rest of the gang.
 No, we’re going on a Payroll Tax holiday – enacted by our President by way of executive order on August 8th.

-President Trump signed a handful of executive orders that are intended to give Americans some additional financial relief from the current Coronavirus pandemic.
+President Trump signed a handful of executive orders.
+They’re intended to give Americans some additional financial relief from the current Coronavirus pandemic.
 One of those orders is a Memorandum on Deferring Payroll Tax Obligations in Light of the Ongoing COVID-19 Disaster.
 This memo instructs the US Treasury to defer collecting employee FICA contributions through payroll beginning on September 1st and ending at the end of the calendar year.
-If you don’t know that FICA is, it’s part of those pesky withholdings that show up on your pay stub each paycheck that say Medicare and Social Security.
+If you don’t know that FICA is, it’s part of those pesky withholdings that show up on your pay stub each paycheck.
+They typically say Medicare and Social Security.
 Most Americans lump these withholdings into the “Taxes” bucket, grumble about how taxes are too high, and then go on with their lives.
 But this payroll tax holiday may require a little more finesse, interaction, and education on behalf of employers and employees when it comes to their paycheck.

 We’re still waiting on updated Treasury guidance on how this payroll tax holiday will be carried out.
 But what we do know is that as of right now this is only a deferment and not a gift.
 So any payroll taxes that employees don’t pay via payroll will have to be paid back at some point (barring any future actions by Congress).

 Given that there’s bound to be some confusion around this executive order, we’re recommending that payroll administrators and HR professionals take the following steps:

 1. Identify employees who make an approximate annual wage of $104,000 (or $4,000 bi-weekly).